 Properties come off the market for a variety of reasons, and not selling your home can be very frustrating.
 However, the thing to do now is evaluate your experience while things are still fresh in your mind.

-1. Packaging – was your home promoted in the best way possible?
+1. Packaging – This includes pictures, verbiage, and emphasis on the right features.
+Was your home promoted in the best way possible?

 ex.
 Do you have a great kitchen or fantastic outdoor living area?
 Were the key selling points of your home highlighted in your marketing?